Who we are

 My name is Chris Vickio and my wife is Emily.
-We both grew up in southern Delaware, having apparently met each other as children in nursery while attending the Lewes Church of Christ (neither of us can remember that far back).
-It was at that same church that we got married in the summer of 2007, and after selling our house in Delaware we moved to Dallas, Texas to join PBT.
+We both grew up in southern Delaware, having apparently met each other as children in nursery at the Lewes Church of Christ (neither of us can remember that far back).
+It was at that same church that we got married in the summer of 2007.
+In 2009 we moved to Dallas and joined PBT.

 After a few months of cross-cultural training in Dallas, and with the much appreciated support of our friends and families, we packed our bags and got on a plane for our first overseas trip ever.
 We arrived in Tanzania, East Africa in 2010 and began our first term as missionaries.